thewatsonator/tutorial-x/public/content/tutorial-meta.md

 https://github.com/flaviocopes/react-handbook/tree/6c646c75a73070a425256038cc99d4996ad8dc1d

-This tutorial includes a curated selection of the handbook.
+This tutorial includes a curated selection of content from the React Handbook plus editorial and additional exercises in CodePen.io and CodeSandbox.io.

 This application was generated using https://codesandbox.io.

 The component system used can be found at https://ant.design/docs/react/introduce

+The build system uses `Create React App`.